 Target Market Selection in Export

-The primary step of crafting a comprehensive export strategy and sustainable profitability in export is determining the target markets.
-In a world, where trade and competition are globalized and with technology the access to information becomes easier, accessing the right market and therefore the valid company information has become critical for the firms to realize their potential and gain competitive advantage on a global scale.
+The primary step in crafting a comprehensive export strategy and achieving sustainable profitability in export is determining the target markets.
+In today’s globalized trade environment, where competition is intense, and technology has made access to information easier, identifying the right market and obtaining valid company information have become critical for firms to realize their potential and gain a competitive advantage on a global scale.

 · The demographic structure of the country- Critical for market projections